 We want to stress the importance of the Time Settings Tab that people tend to overlook.
 Please be sure to go to the Time Settings tab.

-From here, you'll be able to set the school year duration to the 2021-22 school year.
-(Be reminded to set all fields here properly because they affect your reports and when Scheduled Tests are given.)
+From here, you'll be able to set the school year duration to the 2022-23 school year.
+(Notice our picture below is not right: Make sure your dates reflect your district's 2022-23 dates in all fields.
+These dates affect the accuracy of your reports, graphs, and when Scheduled Tests are given.)

 When you're finished, click Save.

 Now, you can feel confident that you have all the data you need and that your Typing Agent account is ready for the new school year!
 We wish you great success and are here to assist should you ever need us.